lammps/lammps/doc/src/Fortran.rst

 .. f:function:: extract_variable(name[,group])

-   This function calls :c:func:`lammps_extract_variable` and returns a scalar, vector, or string containing the value of the variable identified by *name*.
+   This function calls :cpp:func:`lammps_extract_variable` and returns a scalar, vector, or string containing the value of the variable identified by *name*.
 When the variable is an *equal*-style variable (or one compatible with that style such as *internal*), the variable is evaluated and the